 How can I find out where my federal student loans are being serviced?

 When speaking with your student loan servicer or a debt collector, be sure that you have written documentation about what federal student debt you owe.
-If you are concerned that you never borrowed certain loans, check the National Student Loan Data System or telephone 1-800-433-3243 for information.
+If you are concerned that you never borrowed certain loans, check the Federal Student Aid Information Center (FSAIC) or telephone 1-800-433-3243 for information.
 If the loan does not appear there, contact the collector and inform the collector of the problem.
 Remember, that system shows only your federal student loans, and not your private student loans.

 What options are available if I have a private student loan?